ErpNetDocs/tech/advanced/user-business-rules/examples/set-deliveryterms.md

 # Set DeliveryTerms in purchase invoice

-The DeliveryTerms is of 'enum' type.
+The _DeliveryTerms_ field is of 'enum' type.
 Here, you can find values of different codes:

 |Member name|Value|Description
 |:-----|:-----|:-----